 This is kind of like a second opportunity to do that.

-1. Try to unearth objections
+1. Try to unearth sales objections

-One way to respond when a lead wants to think about things is to ask what particular uncertainties or objections are in the way.
-This gives you an opportunity to understand where your pitch fell short, as well as try to address it – either right now, or in subsequent communications.
+One way to respond when a lead wants to think about things is to ask what particular uncertainties or sales objections are in the way.
+This gives you an opportunity to understand where your sales pitch fell short, as well as try to address it - either right now, or in subsequent communications.

-2. Confirm that the need exists
+2. Confirm that the prospect's need exists

 It doesn’t matter what you are selling.
 To sell it, you need to present a credible solution to an existing need or problem.
-When your prospect tells you they need to think about it, use that as an opportunity to have them confirm that they want the benefit that your product provides.
+When your prospect tells you they need to think about it, use that as a great opportunity to have them confirm that they want the benefit that your product provides.

 3. Schedule a follow-up